open-contracting/open-contracting.github.io/pages/work.md

 ## Standard

 ### Supply side analysis (aka Data diving)
+**[Montreal sprint](/pages/notes/workshops/2014-04-Montreal)** - We will be sprinting in Montreal with the PyCon sprints.
+We have projects for all skill sets -  data geeks, developers, designers, machine learning specialists, librarians - we got it all.

-During February & March we are compiling a list of Open Contracting Data to understand the current supply of data available. **[Read more](/pages/notes/datasets/)**.
+**[Building a data landscape](/pages/notes/datasets)** - We are compiling a list of Open Contracting Data to understand the current supply of data available, and categorizing it to build a data landscape.

 In 2013, we did an [initial sprint](/pages/notes/firstsprint.html) of work looking at some existing open contracting data and identifying common themes among it.